AI in Trading: Algos, LLMs and Quantum Computing

 • Automated trading platforms: MT4, MT5, JForex

 Dukascopy offers access to its SWFX ECN, allowing a wide range of trading styles and particularly supporting automated traders.
 Dukascopy offers the JForex platform, which provides a stable ECN trading environment for running robots.
-However Dukascopy also provides MT4 and MT5, but with less markets on these platforms.
+However Dukascopy also provides MT4 and MT5, but with fewer markets on these platforms.
 Thus the trader may trade markets such as Forex with robots based on JForex scripts or as MT4 and MT5 EAs.

 XM MetaTrader Forex Broker